Westbourne, London: Buildings and famous residents

 In 1746, Westbourne Green had five main houses, the largest of these being Westbourne Place (also known as Westbourne House), which had been rebuilt as an elegant Georgian mansion in 1745 by the architect Isaac Ware.
 The mansion had three storeys, with the frontage divided into three parts widthwise, and nine windows.
 The middle portion was topped by a large pediment and contained the further pedimented main door.
 Each end of the lower two storeys were formed into tri-windowed bays.
 Residents in turn included: baronet Sir William Yorke, a Venetian ambassador, architect Samuel Pepys Cockerell (a distant relative of diarist Samuel Pepys) and General Rowland Hill, 1st Viscount Hill (Commander-in-Chief of the Army, 1828–39).
 Hill gave his name to Lord Hill's Bridge and left the house in 1836.
 Following Hill's departure, the mansion was demolished and replaced by the current gardened houses of Westbourne Park Villas.
 Lord Hill's Bridge remains abutting the Villas; it accommodates Royal Oak tube station and joins Porchester Road with Harrow Road below the Westway.

 Westbourne Farm was centred where the Westway, Harrow Road and Paddington Arm, a canal, converge; in 1815–17 home to actress Sarah Siddons and her daughter.
 The actress was buried and has a headstone at St Mary's Church on Paddington Green (then the area's parish).

 Thomas Hardy lived in this area, mainly at 16 Westbourne Park Villas, his home 1863–67.

 The radio presenter and DJ Nihal Arthanayake used to live in Westbourne Park, near the Harrow Road.

 Brunel, Westmead and Wessex Gardens Estates

 By the 1960s many of the mansion houses with large grounds had become part of Peter Rachman's property empire; they were demolished by the local authority after his death to make way for two large housing estates mainly based on meeting social housing needs: the 10 acre Brunel estate (1970s), and the Wessex Gardens estate (1978), named for the fictional county of many of Hardy's works.
 In Wessex Gardens the first of 300 homes (dwellings) planned for 1,116 people were ready in 1978.
 Westmead was built, as 148 homes in 1974, to replace a relatively low-quality segment of housing.
+In 2020, that part of the landscape of the Brunel Estate which forms a public park, was designated at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.